Public Engagement

 person drawing on tablet

-As part of our Tea & Tech programme of workshops teaching older people digital literacy skills, we delivered two workshops to Tower Hamlets residents at Republic’s Winter Fete.
+As part of our Tea & Tech program, which offers digital literacy workshops for older adults, we conducted two sessions for Tower Hamlets residents at Republic's Winter Fete.

 Participants at a workshop